Saturday, January 3, 2026

 An inspiring journey of a solitary creature

-Olive Redley Turtle and its Navigation system
+Olive Redley Turtle and its Navigation System

 I hear a lot about olive ridley turtles from my wildlife-enthusiast friends.
 The turtle conservation project is at full surge in regions alongside the Maharashtra coastline.
 It is an initiative led and executed by the Forest Department and several wildlife NGOs to prevent turtle poaching and save them from becoming extinct.
-Survival of sea turtles is crucial for the ocean ecosystem as they are one of the keystone species: a vital constituent that has a direct impact on their surrounding environment, and the removal of which leads to ecological imbalance.
+The survival of sea turtles is crucial for the ocean ecosystem, as they are one of the keystone species: a vital constituent that has a direct impact on its surrounding environment, and the removal of which leads to ecological imbalance.
 The turtle conservation project has now grown to an extent that annual turtle festivals are held in places like Velas, creating awareness about the vitality of sea turtles.

 The life cycle of these turtles is very interesting.
 The female comes out of the sea and lays eggs by digging a trench on the soft sand at the farther end of the beach.
 This usually happens at night.
 The nests are then collected and stored by the conservationists in enclosed, protected locations.
 The hatchlings, while coming out of the eggs, feed on the yolk, rich in nutrients.
 The hatchlings are then taken out of the nest and placed near the shore.
 The journey of life begins here!
 Slowly moving its flippers one by one, the little turtle begins its long walk to the sea.